Keto Caramel Sauce Recipe (With Dairy-Free Option)

 You can use this recipe to make a keto vegan caramel sauce too.
 To do so, replace:

-Since sugar alcohols are not counted as carbs on a keto diet, you only get 0.3 grams of net carbs in this caramel sauce per tablespoon.
+Since sugar alcohols are not counted as carbs on a keto diet, you only get 0.3 grams of net carbs in this keto caramel sauce per tablespoon.

 Otherwise, get into a saucepan and rewarm until liquid and easy to pour on keto pancake recipe or keto ice creams.

-If your caramel is too thick for your liking, add 1-2 tablespoons extra cold water to the saucepan.
+If your caramel is too thick for your liking, add 1-2 tablespoons of cold water to the saucepan.

 If you boil your caramel sauce at a too-high temperature, the caramel can separate.
 Usually, you can fix that by:

 - Reducing to medium heat to reach a light boil.

 - Stirring in a few tablespoons of cold water into a caramel.